-- The age of first major entry into a career pathway like an apprenticeship or traineeship has been rising as schools work to retain students until Year 12, and decisions about apprenticeship entry, which were often made at 14 or 15, are now being made at 17 or 18, however the salary structures remain designed for younger participants and are not supportive of the lifestyles of the older cohort - It has been reported that some schools are refusing to allow trades to be represented at Career Days as schools attempt to retain students until year 12 and launch them on a University pathway, which has a greater reward under their funding agreements https://www.ncver.edu.au/\\data/assets/pdf\file/0026/5744123/Skilling-the-Australian-workforce-for-the-digital-economy.pdf possible, the identification and removal of barriers has appeared to be well outside the role and sphere of influence of the IRCs.
+- The age of first major entry into a career pathway like an apprenticeship or traineeship has been rising as schools work to retain students until Year 12, and decisions about apprenticeship entry, which were often made at 14 or 15, are now being made at 17 or 18, however the salary structures remain designed for younger participants and are not supportive of the lifestyles of the older cohort - It has been reported that some schools are refusing to allow trades to be represented at Career Days as schools attempt to retain students until year 12 and launch them on a University pathway, which has a greater reward under their funding agreements

+While the FBP and PM IRCs strongly support the use of workplace-based training in as many circumstances as possible, the identification and removal of barriers has appeared to be well outside the role and sphere of influence of the IRCs.
 Nor do the FBP and PM IRCs believe that there should be special solutions applied in this industry compared to more consistent approaches across all Australian industries.